vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

      multi-shot acquisition, each shot acquires that many sample, but pre + post must be at most 2048.

-sw-trg-fire
-     To use the software trigger, you must first enable it (writing 1) to sw-trg-enable.
-When enabled, by writing any values to sw-trg-file you can force a trigger event.
-This is expected to be used only for diagnostic reasons.

-tstamp-trg-lst-b, tstamp-trg-lst-s, tstamp-trg-lst-t
-     To be verified and documented.

 The Buffer
 ''''''''''